 - Optional: Black pepper, salt, and/or fresh parsley

-- In a large bowl, whisk together mayo, yogurt, sugar, vinegar, celery seed, and mustard until smooth.
-Pour over cabbage and carrots, mix well.
-Cover and refrigerate for at least one hour.
+- In a large bowl, whisk together mayonnaise, yogurt, sugar, vinegar, celery seed, and mustard (if using) until smooth.
+Season with salt and pepper, to taste.

-- Any kind of Greek yogurt will work: non-fat, reduced fat, 2%, full-fat.
+- Any kind of Greek yogurt will work: nonfat, reduced fat, 2%, full-fat.
 Regular yogurt works too, but the dressing will be a bit thinner.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.